Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 $$g_w=P-E-\Delta f$$
 where $g_w$ is the change of storage of water at and below the surface, P is the precipitation by rain and snow, E is the evaporation and $\Delta f$ is the runoff.

 Averaged over a long period of time, the storage term is small.
 Hydrosphere is a closed system and water takes part in recycling rather than loss and replenishment processes.
-The resulting hydrologic balance for a long-term average is
+The resulting hydrologic balance for a long-term average is:
 $$\Delta f=P-E$$

 To provide readers some ideas about the temporal change of water cycle, a time interval without modern instrumental documentation is chosen, so we used the data from TraCE 21ka modeling results.
 Since these data come from a climate model, some uncertainty and deviation true values exist inevitably, but it could still show us features about the key processes during the global water cycle.